macbhaldar/Data-Science-Interview-Questions/Data-Science-Interview-Questions.md

 - Although they are built independently, but for Bagging, Boosting tries to add new models which perform well where previous models fail.
 - Only Boosting determines the weight for the data to tip the scales in favor of the most challenging cases.
 - Only Boosting tries to reduce bias.
 Instead, Bagging may solve the problem of over-fitting while boosting can increase it.

+### What’s the trade-off between bias and variance?
+Bias is error due to erroneous or overly simplistic assumptions in the learning algorithm you’re using.
+This can lead to the model underfitting your data, making it hard for it to have high predictive accuracy and for you to generalize your knowledge from the training set to the test set.

+Variance is error due to too much complexity in the learning algorithm you’re using.
+This leads to the algorithm being highly sensitive to high degrees of variation in your training data, which can lead your model to overfit the data.
+You’ll be carrying too much noise from your training data for your model to be very useful for your test data.

+The bias-variance decomposition essentially decomposes the learning error from any algorithm by adding the bias, the variance and a bit of irreducible error due to noise in the underlying dataset.
+Essentially, if you make the model more complex and add more variables, you’ll lose bias but gain some variance — in order to get the optimally reduced amount of error, you’ll have to tradeoff bias and variance.
+You don’t want either high bias or high variance in your model.

+### Explain how a ROC curve works.
+The ROC curve is a graphical representation of the contrast between true positive rates and the false positive rate at various thresholds.
+It’s often used as a proxy for the trade-off between the sensitivity of the model (true positives) vs the fall-out or the probability it will trigger a false alarm (false positives).

+### Explain the difference between L1 and L2 regularization.
+L2 regularization tends to spread error among all the terms, while L1 is more binary/sparse, with many variables either being assigned a 1 or 0 in weighting.
+L1 corresponds to setting a Laplacean prior on the terms, while L2 corresponds to a Gaussian prior.

+### What’s the difference between Type I and Type II error?
+Don’t think that this is a trick question!
+Many machine learning interview questions will be an attempt to lob basic questions at you just to make sure you’re on top of your game and you’ve prepared all of your bases.

+Type I error is a false positive, while Type II error is a false negative.
+Briefly stated, Type I error means claiming something has happened when it hasn’t, while Type II error means that you claim nothing is happening when in fact something is.